Best weekend getaways to plan right now | CNN Underscored

 November is an ideal time to visit the typically packed hotspot of Scottsdale, Arizona.
 The area hasn’t quite entered its peak season yet, meaning you’ll be able to find seats at bars and restaurants without much hassle.
 The weather is warm enough but not too hot during the day and it’s even cool enough to throw on a light jacket or sweater at night.

-And, if you want to explore some of the stunning terrains of the American Southwest, you’re just a couple hours’ drive from the towns of Sedona, Flagstaff and, of course, the Grand Canyon.
+If you want to explore some of the stunning terrain of the American Southwest, you’re just a couple hours’ drive from the towns of Sedona, Flagstaff and, of course, the Grand Canyon.

 Where to stay in Scottsdale